Head Coach - Meet Brandi Higgins

 Assistant Coach - Meet Christiana Dürfeld

 Christiana Dürfeld is one of the few born-and-raised Whistler kids and is happy to be back working in her hometown.
-For the past five years, she has been living and learning in Kelowna at the University of British Columbia.
-This spring she completed her B.Sc. majoring in biology.
+She has been living and learning in Kelowna at the University of British Columbia.
+Completing her B.Sc. majoring in biology.

 Christiana has been coaching with the Sea Wolves since 2014 and she is very pleased to be returning to coaching the club this session.
 She has completed the NCCP Level 1 – Swimming Coaching Certification.
 Christiana enjoys a variety of sports, but to this day horseback riding – particularly competitive show jumping – is her true passion.
 Her future goals include pursuing a Masters degree in Occupational Therapy.